It just helped me feel more normal.Kathie Nichols, PhD EE 1984

 Rabab Kreidieh Ward earned her PhD in electrical engineering in 1972 and was the first woman appointed in electrical and computer engineering at the University of British Columbia.
 A prolific researcher over four decades, Ward is co-author of more than 500 refereed research papers.
 Among her many scientific awards is election in 2020 as an international member to the National Academy of Engineering for her “innovative applications of signal processing to industrial and bioengineering problems.”
 In 1999 she became the first woman in electrical engineering to become a Fellow of the Royal Society of Canada.

-Anne-Louise Radimsky, a native of France, graduated in 1973 in computer science, and was hired at UC Davis, the first woman faculty in computer science.
+Anne-Louise Guichard Radimsky (1941-2020), a native of France, graduated in 1973 in computer science, and was hired at UC Davis, the first woman faculty in computer science.
 Radimsky worked in aeronautical engineering in France before earning a scholarship to study computer science at Berkeley.
-She continues to teach upper-division CS courses at California State University Sacramento.
+She still taught upper-division CS courses at California State University Sacramento when this article was first published.

 Faye Duchin, a psychology graduate from Cornell, also obtained her PhD in computer science in 1973 (Michael Stonebreaker was her advisor) writing a dissertation titled Rents, Rent Control, and Non-Profit Rent Schedules: Analysis and Computer Simulation.
 Duchin joined the Economics Department at Rensselaer Polytechnic Institute.